|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 The Odyssey of a Japanese-American POW

 Iwao Peter Sano was born in Brawley, California in 1924 a Nisei as youth in America, he faced opportunity and prejudices.
 Sent to Japan in 1939 to become an adopted son to his childless aunt and uncle at age fifteen.
 Also an outsider in Japan because he can speak little of the language before beginning high school as the Pacific war unfolded while his parents back in America were sent to an internment camp.
-In Tokyo, he experiences the "Doolittle Raid" on April 18, 1942, then wartime shortages against Japan and during 1944–1945 bombing raids by B-29 Superfortress.
+In Tokyo, he experienced the "Doolittle Raid" on April 18, 1942, then wartime shortages against Japan and during 1944–1945 bombing raids by B-29 Superfortress.

 On March 1, 1945 he was drafted into the Imperial Japanese Army (IJA) and hastily trained, including practice serving as a "human bomb" to attach a pole charge to an enemy tank.
 Less than two weeks later, he and other trainees were transported via Korea to Manchuria and assigned to the Kwantung Army, 118th Heavy Artillery Regiment at Hailar, but the unit had severe shortages of fuel and equipment.
 In the last days of the war, they were attempting to dig caves by hand to conceal their guns.

 During August 1945 the Soviet Union declared war on Japan and attacked Manchuria during Operation August Storm.
 Sano's first view of the enemy was seeing a lone tank performing reconnaissance in the distance.
 Taken aboard a train to Chichihaerh in central Manchuria, the Japanese were told to leave their rifles and bayonets, and begin marching to a Prisoner Of War (POW) camp.
 The next day, they saw Soviet troops who waved to them, driving American trucks loaded with war booty captured in Manchuria.